-You should contact Catholic Education Melbourne's Student Wellbeing Information Line (9267 0228) for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.
+You should contact MACS' Student Wellbeing Information Line (9267 0228) for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.

-Where external authorities are investigating a report of abuse or risk of abuse, it is the role of the principal to ensure that students are supported throughout interviews at the school.
+Where external authorities are investigating a report of abuse or risk of abuse, it is the role of the Principal of Our Lady Star of the Sea School to ensure that students are supported throughout interviews at the school.
 For more information on this topic, refer to School Guidelines 2.19a: Police and DHHS Interview Protocols.

-The school has a duty to provide support to school staff members who have witnessed an incident or disclosure, or who have made a report to external authorities about a reasonable belief of child abuse.
-It is important that schools remember that staff members may have also experienced child abuse (including family violence) or be experiencing family violence and abuse in their own lives.
-School staff members requiring wellbeing support can contact the school's Employee Assistance Program (EAP) provider.
+Our Lady Star of the Sea School and our governing body have a duty to provide support to school staff members who have witnessed an incident or disclosure, or who have made a report to external authorities about a reasonable belief of child abuse.
+It is important that we remember that staff members may have also experienced child abuse (including family violence) or be experiencing family violence and abuse in their own lives.
+Our Lady Star of the Sea School staff members requiring wellbeing support can contact the school's EAP provider.

-Information to support Victorian Catholic schools in understanding their obligation to employees and to provide suggestions of how to assist employees experiencing family and domestic violence may be found in the Catholic Education Commission of Victoria Ltd's Family and Domestic Violence: A quide to supporting staff.
+Information to support Victorian Catholic schools in understanding their obligation to employees and to provide suggestions of how to assist employees experiencing family and domestic violence may be found in the Catholic Education Commission of Victoria Ltd's Family and Domestic Violence: A Guide to Supporting Staff.

-The school should conduct a review of the reporting process four-six weeks after a report has been made to identify if any follow-up support actions are needed.
-Refer to Protect: Responding to Suspected Child Abuse: A Template for all Victorian Schools for more information.
+Our Lady Star of the Sea School should conduct a review of the reporting process four-six weeks after a report has been made to identify if any follow-up support actions are needed.
+Refer to PROTECT:

+Responding to Suspected Child Abuse: A Template for all Victorian Schools for more information.

-3.3 Potential consequences of making a report
+Potential consequences of making a report